dart-lang/language/accepted/future-releases/enhanced-enums/feature-specification.md

 - Declaring or inheriting (from `Enum` or from a declared mixin or interface) any member with the same basename as an enum value which is not a static setter. _(The introduced static declarations would have a conflict.)_
 - Declaring or mixing in a member which is not a valid override of a super-interface member declaration, including, but not limited to, the `index` and `toString` members of `Enum`.
 - Declaring or inheriting an member signature with no corresponding implementation. _(For example declaring an abstract `Never get index` or `String toString([int optional])`, but not providing an implementation.)
-- Declaring a type parameter on the `enum` which does not have a valid well-bounded or super-bounded instantiate-to-bounds result when such a result is needed _(the automatically introduced `static const List<EnumName> values` requires a valid instantiate-to-bounds result which is at least super-bounded, and a value declaration may require a well-bounded instantiation)_.
+- Declaring a generic  `enum` which does not have a valid well-bounded instantiate-to-bounds result. _(The automatically introduced `static const List<EnumName> values` requires a well-bounded instantiate-to-bounds result)_.
-- The type parameters of the enum not having a well-bounded instantiate-to-bounds result *and* an enum element omitting the type arguments and not having arguments which valid type arguments can be inferred from (because an implicit `EnumName(0, "foo", unrelatedArgs)`  constructor invocation requires a well-bound inferred type arguments for a generic `EnumName` enum).
+- The type parameters of the enum not having a regular-bounded instantiate-to-bounds result *and* an enum value declaration omitting the type arguments and not having arguments from which type arguments can be inferred. _(For example `enum EnumName<F extends C<F>> { foo; }` would introduce an implicit `static const foo = EnumName(0, "foo");` declaration where the constructor invocation requires a regular-bounded instantiate-to-bounds result)_.
-- Using a non-constant expression as argument of an enum value.
+- Using a non-constant expression as an argument of an enum value declaration.
 - Declaring a static member and inheriting an instance member with the same base-name.

 If not invalid, the semantics denoted by the `enum` declaration is that class, which we’ll refer to as the *corresponding class* of the `enum` declaration. *(We don’t require the implementation to be exactly such a class declaration, there might be other helper classes involved in the implementation, and different private members, but the publicly visible interface and behavior should match.)*